aws/aws-fpga/sdk/management/fpga_image_tools/README.md

     $ git clone https://github.com/aws/aws-fpga
     $ cd aws-fpga
     $ source sdk_setup.sh
-	$ cd sdk
-	$ sdk_install.sh

-The `sdk_install.sh` script will build the AFI management tools and install them in `/usr/bin`.
+The `sdk_setup.sh` script will build the AFI management tools and install them in `/usr/bin`.

 ## Quickstart

 Once you have the AFI Management Tools in your F1 instance, you can display the logical FPGA slot numbers and PCIe mappings for driver attachment (e.g. PCI Domain:Bus:Device:Function).

-#### Getting inventory of the available FPGA
+#### Getting inventory of the available FPGAs
 ```
-fpga-describe-local-image-slots -H
+sudo fpga-describe-local-image-slots -H

 Type  FpgaImageSlot VendorId    DeviceId     DBDF
 AFIDEVICE     0     0x1d0f      0x1042    0000:00:17.0